gin0115/pixie-wpdb/README.md

 ### Join Using

-It is possible to create a simple join statment between 2 tables, where they are matched on the same key names.
+It is possible to create a simple join statement between 2 tables, where they are matched on the same key names.

 ```php
 ->table('foo')->join('bar', 'bar.id', '=', 'foo.id');